-Landing pages can turn a standard website into a conversion machine.
-Leveraging your business’ advertising and stretching your marketing dollars further.
-Here’s the lowdown on what’s up with landing pages.
+Landing pages can turn a standard website into a conversion machine, leveraging your business’ advertising and stretching your marketing dollars further.
+Keep reading for landing page background and inspiration!

 What is a landing page?

 A landing page is a simple part of internet marketing.
 It’s a dedicated web page where customers land when they do some specific action.

 This is easily explained through a hypothetical marketing case study.

 Imagine you are a food franchise.
 Let’s says your marketing plan is based around a special – ‘order online, and get a free side dish’.
 This is rolled out through all your usual online marketing tools: social media, pay per click marketing ads, organic content marketing, affiliates, etc.…

 Now you have two options.
 You can promote it online and drive all the traffic to your home page, where you have a promo banner that you use to feature the special.

 Or you can drive them to a dedicated landing page, specific to this promotion and funnel them straight to your shopping user flow.

 The benefits of a landing page are clear: